bd-j/prospector/demo/tutorial.rst

 This one is pretty straightforward, it simply instantiates our CSPBasis object.
 After that is ``load_gp``, ignore that for now.

-Now on the fun part.
+Now on to the fun part.
 The ``model_params`` list is where the model that we will fit is specified.
 Each entry in the list is a dictionary that describes a single parameter.
 You'll note that for 5 of these parameters we have set ``"isfree": True``.
 These are the parameters that will be varied during the fit.
-We have set a prior on these parameters.
+We have set a prior on these parameters, including prior arguments.
 Other parameters have their value set (by the ``"init"`` key) but do not vary during the fit.
 They can be made to vary by setting ``"isfree": True`` and specifying a prior.
 Parameters not listed here will be set to their default values.